Guneev9/myBlog/content/post/state/index.md

 ## Let's Process it further :

-I have lemmatize the text to reduce inflectional forms and sometimes derivationally related forms of a word to a common base form. \
+Our next step involves [lemmatisation](https://en.wikipedia.org/wiki/Lemmatisation).
+Its aim is to remove conjugational endings, and to return the base form of a word, known as the lemma.
+For example: Conjugational form of word Organize (base form) is Organizing, organizes etc.

- [Lemmatization](https://en.wikipedia.org/wiki/Lemmatisation) is the algorithmic process of determining the lemma for a given word.
-Since the process may involve complex tasks such as understanding context and determining the part of speech of a word in a sentence (requiring, for example, knowledge of the grammar of a language) it can be a hard task to implement a lemmatiser for a new language.
+Since the process may involve complex tasks such as understanding context and determining the part of speech(pos) of a word in a sentence, it can be a hard task to implement a lemmatiser for a new language.

-\
-It takes a part of speech parameter, “pos” If not supplied, the default is “noun”.
-I have created a function called get_pos to get pos of the word in order to get lemma's.\
+It takes a part of speech parameter, “pos”.
+If not supplied, the default is “noun”.
+We create a function called get_pos to get pos of the word to get lemma’s.
-For this, import another corpus reader "wordnet" and Counter to keep the count.
+For this, import another corpus reader “wordnet” and Counter to keep the count.

 ```{python}
 def get_pos(word):